 Sooty thrushes were present.
 We would not see them again, as they are birds of higher mountain levels.

 Here, we also saw our only Costa Rican snake: a black-speckled palm-pitviper.
 A poisonous species, living only in the mountains of Costa Rica and Panama.

 Even if you’ve never seen a green violet-ear, you can build one with the LEGO Birds kit – along with a European robin and a blue jay.
 Not just for kids, these popular construction bricks make surprisingly accurate and fun-to-build birds.

 Even small birds can have bad tempers, as any backyard birder who feeds hummingbirds well knows.
 These tiny birds often have the biggest attitudes, and hummingbird aggression can be entertaining to watch.
 This hummingbird behavior, however, can be a problem for other hummers at backyard feeders when one aggressive bird may chase many others away from the feeding area: here.

-Birding in Honduras: here.
+Birding in South Texas: here.